fortana-co/react-dropzone-uploader/README.md

 ## Customization
-Notice the __"Drop Files"__ instructions that appear by default in an empty dropzone?
+Notice the __"Drop Or Pick Files"__ text that appears by default in an empty dropzone?
 This is likely something you'll want to change.
-You can use the `instructions` and `withFilesInstructions` props to render any JSX you want.
-The latter is for the instructions that are rendered if the dropzone has files.
-If you'd rather not render instructions, just pass `null`.
+You can use the `fileInputText` and `fileInputWithFilesText` props to render any string or JSX you want.
+The latter is for the text that's rendered if the dropzone has files.
+If you'd rather not render file input text, just pass `null`.

 Want to change `submitButtonText` from its default value of __"Submit"__?
-Just pass a new string for this prop.
-To kill the text, just pass an empty string.
+Just pass a new string or JSX for this prop.
+To kill the text, just pass an empty string or null.

 See all of the customization props in the __Props__ section.